 Probation Conditions

 The conditions or rules of probation vary depending on what the judge assigns.
-It is important to follow all conditions of probation.
+It is essential to follow all conditions of probation.

 Violations are taken seriously and can result in additional criminal penalties against the defendant.

-Below, our Denver Colorado criminal defense lawyers discuss the following frequently asked questions about misdemeanor probation for Colorado residents:
+In this article, our Denver criminal defense lawyers will address the following key topics regarding misdemeanor probation for Colorado residents:

-After a person is convicted of or pleads guilty to a misdemeanor, he or she can apply for probation.
+After a person is convicted of or pleads guilty to a misdemeanor, they can apply for probation.

 You are not eligible for probation if: